Adult Classes: Please wear comfortable clothes that provide coverage and allow full range of motion as you move and bend.

 Yoga for Core Strength This weekly practice is designed to help develop progressive core strength and is appropriate for intermediate level students.

 Vinyasa Flow For those looking for more of a challenge in their yoga practice, join us for this Vinyasa inspired class.
 We focus on linking conscious breath with a dynamic and mindful flow.
 Students will also learn more challenging postures in order to further cultivate the balance between strength and flexibility.
 We recommend that students seeking to take these classes feel confident, safe, and strong throughout classic sun salutations.

 Restore and Renew provides instruction on the basic yoga postures and combines them into gentle flowing movements while focusing on the breath.
 This class is appropriate for all levels.

 Beginner Yoga is for students who are new to the practice or for those who want or need to review the basic postures and breathing techniques.
 The focus will be on the proper foundation of the poses, link alignment with a concentration on the breath.

-Yoga Level 2: This class is for those who have an understanding of the traditional yoga poses & breath awareness.
+Intermediate Yoga: This class is for those who have an understanding of the traditional yoga poses & breath awareness.
 We will explore refinements to the basic yoga poses learned in the Beginner’s class, and move towards more intermediate poses, as well as pranayama practices.
 Modifications are offered for each pose practiced.
 Pre-requisite: Beginner’s Yoga

 Yoga for Stress Relief is a gentle class with the goal of relieving stress from the body while easing the mind.
 Benefits include reduced cortisol levels and sound sleep!
 Students at any level are welcome.